KMO-NY/Maji-Ndogo-Portfolio-Project/README.md

 - Sokoto has a very high average cost of improvement, both rurally and in urban areas.
 - We are over budget in every province.
 - We underestimated the cost of rural improvements in Sokoto
+- Some vendors spend more of the budget because they move around when fixing water sources instead of fixing the water sources that are next to each to other.

 ### Recommendations